 Laos in a Nutshell:

-Narrow-minded backpackers that tell you there is no point going to Vang Vieng now that Tubing has been banned by the government… it’s better now!
+- BEWARE! – Tubing: Narrow-minded backpackers that tell you there is no point going to Vang Vieng now that Tubing has been banned by the government… There is so much to do here in this mountainous paradise!

-Take a wander through the sleepy streets of the French infused capital, Vientiane and you’ll see what we mean.
+Take a wander through the sleepy streets of the French infused capital, Vientiane and you’ll see what we mean about the laid back vibe.
 As the mighty Mekong slowly flows by, drivers sleep in hammocks in the back of their tuk tuks, the smell of freshly baked bread drifts from quaint bakeries and locals go about their daily work with a slow pace of life – always time for a smile.
 It’s a world away from Thailand’s hectic capital.

-Luang Prabang is the gateway to the North and the amazing great outdoors of Laos.
-Trekking in the Northern provinces from Luang Nam Tha into the stunning mountain and jungle scenery, stopping off at the hill tribe villages along the way is a highlight of many a backpacking trip.
+Luang Prabang is the gateway to the wild north and the amazing great outdoors of Laos.
+Trekking in the Northern provinces from Nong Khiaw into the stunning mountain and jungle scenery, stopping off at the hill tribe villages along the way is a highlight of many a backpacking trip.
 Bumpy roads, friendly locals and mountain wilderness in this part of Laos is the big draw for intrepid travellers.

 And when you’ve had your fill of adventure and partying and you just want to chill the heck out; head south to Four Thousand Islands, (Si Phan Don) where the vibe couldn’t get more chilled if it tried!
 While away pleasant afternoons reading and lazing in a hammock as you spot Irrawaddy dolphins from your bungalow porch.
 If you can’t chill out here you can’t chill out anywhere!